Posboss/external_api_documentation/mobile_api/v1/Session-Create.md

 # Session Create

-Takes a google id_token and returns posboss access_token used to access all the rest of the posboss mobile apis.
+Takes a google id_token and returns posboss auth_token  used to access all the rest of the posboss mobile apis.

 ## High Level Overview